Promotional countdown timers are an easy-to-implement way to increase click throughs and generate a buzz around your latest offers.

-It might be tempting to create a fake deadline to boost short-term sales but doing so risks the integrity of the brand and could lose customers for good.
+It might be tempting to create a fake deadline to boost short-term sales but doing so risks the integrity of your brand and you could lose customers for good.
 Setting clear parameters around limited time offers and ensuring promotions close as advertised will help retain customer trust in the brand.

 2. Less is more

-In a similar vein, marketers should be mindful of how often they use countdown clocks within their campaigns.
+Marketers should also be mindful of how often they use countdown clocks within their campaigns.

 Incorporating timers too often could mean the excitement driven by the tactic is lost.
 Part of the role of a timer is to inject urgency, but if customers are presented with a countdown clock each time they open an email, it will quickly be ignored and fail to deliver the intended call to action.

 On this occasion, less is more.
-Identifying the occasions where a countdown timer will have a significant role in boosting sales – whether that’s to mark a significant day in the retail calendar or to create a buzz around a new product launch – will help keep customers engaged.
+Identifying when and where a countdown timer will have a significant role in boosting sales will help keep customers engaged – whether that’s to mark a significant day in the retail calendar or to create a buzz around a new product launch.

 3. Stay relevant